 From the server-side, the ServerSocket class continuously listens to incoming connection requests.
 When ServerSocket receives a connection request, it invokes the accept() method to instantiate a new socket object.
 Similarly, this method also blocks until it establishes a successful connection with the remote client.

-In case the TCP handshakes are not complete, the connection remains unsuccessful.
-Consequently, the program throws an IOException indicating an error occurred while establishing a new connection.
+If the TCP handshakes aren't complete, the connection remains unsuccessful.
+As a result, the program throws an IOException indicating that an error occurred while establishing a new connection.

 3.2.
 Why It Occurs?

 There can be several reasons for a connection timeout error:

 - No service is listening to the given port on the remote host

 - The remote host isn't accepting any connection

 - Slow internet connection

 - No forwarding path to the remote host